 Birds can pick the strangest places to nest, like in gutters, kitchen fan vents, or even right near a front door.
 While many birds rely on nest cavities or build elaborate structures, it’s a good reminder to be on the lookout.
-Depending on where you live, it’s good to know when and where birds are busy assembling or claiming nests, so we have highlighted some resources.
+Depending on where you live, knowing when and where local birds assemble nests can be a great way to help them this season.

 What should you do if you find a bird’s nest?

 If you find a birds nest, the best thing to do is leave it be!
 Many bird nests are protected by law this time of year, because they are considered “active”.
 Tampering with an active nest is against the law.
 An active nest is any nest where there are birds or eggs present.
 If you have a special situation where you must move the nest, you can apply for a permit but these are issued under very limited circumstances.